-Ventilation is a key concern in Australia due to the nation’s warm climate.
+Natural ventilation is a key concern in Australia due to the nation’s warm climate.
 An open window offers a cool breeze, but it also poses a risk to children.
-Here’s what you need to know about window safety standards.
+Here’s what you need to know about window safety and security standards.

 As the temperature rises, your house can feel like an oven.
 Warm, trapped air creates sweltering conditions.
 An air conditioning unit may alleviate the problem, but it also costs money.
 It also doesn’t offer the natural ventilation that your home needs.

 That’s sweet relief on a hot day.
-But open windows present safety issues.
+But such relief also presents window safety issues.

 In early 2017, two young children found out about those issues first-hand.